 Brown patch is the most common and important disease of tall fescue in the Southeast.
 In most cases, affected areas of mature turfgrass are able to recover, but tall fescue lawns less than a year old can be killed.
 Kentucky-31 tall fescue, which was once a more commonly planted turfgrass for home lawns, has more resistance to brown patch than all turfgrass tall fescue cultivars.
 Large patch is the most common disease affecting centipedegrass, although all warm-season turfgrasses are susceptible.

 Prevention & Treatment

 The best way to prevent brown patch or large patch in the home lawn is by following good lawn care practices.
 This is much easier and less expensive than the use of fungicides and can be very effective.

 - Avoid spreading the disease to other areas.
 Remove clippings if the weather is warm and moist to prevent spread to other areas during mowing.
 Mow the lawn after the morning dew has dried and mow the diseased areas last.

 - Provide good drainage for both surface and subsurface areas.
 Correct soil compaction by core aeration.
 Prevent excessive thatch buildup.
 For more information on aeration and dethatching lawns, please see HGIC 1200, Aerating Lawns, and HGIC 2360, Controlling Thatch in Lawns.

 Table 1.
-Fungicides for Control of Brown Patch & Large Patch on Home Lawns.
+Fungicides for Control of Brown Patch & Large Patch on Home Lawns

-|Fungicides||Examples of Brands||Form of Product||Effectiveness of Fungicide|
+|Fungicides||Examples of Brands||Form of Product & % Active Ingredient(s)||Effective-ness of Fungicide|

 |Azoxystrobin1||Heritage G||Granules 0.31%||BP: Excellent